Eight people were standing around Betty Doebel's bed, trying to figure out how to move her to a stretcher without breaking any bones.

 "I'm facing the unknown," she said.
 "I don't know what's going to happen."

-"We'll just get a whole bunch of people and all pull together, and pray," said Leo Doebel, pacing outside her room.
+For Leo Doebel, pacing outside her room, the course was simple.
+"We'll just get a whole bunch of people and all pull together, and pray."

 While Betty Doebel closed her eyes and tried to forget what was happening, the team of eight fashioned her bed sheet into a kind of hammock and slide-lifted her ever so gingerly onto the blue foam "egg-carton" mattress on the stretcher alongside her bed.

 It worked.
-A cheer--more relief than exultation--rose from around the room.
+A cheer--more relief than exultation--rose in the room.
 Doebel opened her eyes, smiled, closed them again.

 They wheeled her down the hall, interrupted by farewells from the hospice staff and other patients, and out into the sunshine.
 Two ambulance attendants lifted the stretcher into the back of the van.